Planning Your Communities Talk Activity

 These resources can help you develop a successful Communities Talk activity.

-- The Communities Talk Quick Start Planning Guide contains strategies and information about underage drinking prevention that can be easily re-applied to the prevention of other substances.
+- The Communities Talk Quick Start Planning Guide contains strategies and information about alcohol and other drug misuse prevention.

 - A customizable PowerPoint template is available for you to use when developing a presentation for your activity.